Easter-eggs/asterisk-cdr-viewer/README.md

+# Asterisk CDR viewer

-Simple and fast viewer for asterisk CDRs / recordings. ( 1.0.14, Oct 7 2017 )
+This application is a simple and fast viewer for Asterisk CDRs / recordings.
+It's a fork of the original [asterisk-cdr-viewer](https://github.com/g613/asterisk-cdr-viewer) with some adaptations, mainly the usage of PostgreSQL instead of MySQL.

+## Key features

-    Asterisk regexp support ( like _XNZ. ) for source / destination / DID numbers.
+- Asterisk regexp support ( like _XNZ. ) for source / destination / DID numbers.

-    PHP without any additional dependencies.
+- PHP without any additional dependencies.

-    Easy to install and use.
+- Easy to install and use.

-    CSS based.
+- CSS based.

-    User / Admin mode
+- User / Admin mode

-    Plugins support for custom reports.
+- Plugins support for custom reports.

-    ASR report
+- ASR report

+## Screenshots

 ![Html results](img/image6.png "html results")